Do tigers like water? Well, tigers are not your average cat.

-For example, they absolutely love water.
+For example, tigers and water are an excellent match.
 Not only are they excellent swimmers but also they like to spend time in pools and water holes to cool down.

 During the hot Indian summer, when the temperatures can go up to more than 45°, it’s likely to find Bengal tigers partially or completely immersed in water, just like this one.

 This is tigress Derraha from Bandhavgarh Tiger Reserve, a beautiful, fully grown tiger.

 She had a very special way of cooling down in the water, carefully avoiding to get one of her front paws wet.

 She drank, then sat down, then got up to change her position, then up again and finally out of the water, always taking care of hovering her precious limb without getting any drops on it.

 So, what is it about tigers and water ?
 Why do they like this element so much ?

 If you’ve ever seen a wild Bengal tiger in the heat of the Indian summer, it’s easy to understand that tigers relax and cool down up to their neck, soaking in natural pools or waterholes (yes, like most animals they don’t like to have their head or eyes wet !).

 Water is also important in the feeding behaviour of these animals.
 Tigers are carnivore, and they consume their meat … raw.
 After the kill, the tiger starts to consume the prey when the blood is still hot.
 It would then would take breaks to let its belly cool down in the water, where it will drink as well.
 That’s why a kill is generally dragged somewhere not far from a waterhole, in order to be properly enjoyed.

 A well known tiger culinary habit is to drag the kill in the water and let it marinate for some hours before finishing eating it (Yikes ! 😬)